AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/Get-TdOperator.md

 ```

 ### -ResultSize
-The amount of incidents to be returned.
+The amount of operators to be returned.
 Requests greater than 100 require multiple api calls

 ```yaml